WELCOME TO ST MARY'S CHURCH, THORPE

 Families and children are very important to us at St Mary's Church and part of our growing mission to Thorpe, as is our on-going relationship with Thorpe Primary School.

 Find out more about our unique history here.

 Thorpe PCC is committed to the safeguarding of children, young people and adults.
 We follow the House of Bishops guidance and policies and have our own Parish Safeguarding Officer (PSO) Mary Morris.
 The Diocese of Guildford’s safeguarding pages contain vital links and information including contacts for the Diocesan Safeguarding Advisor (DSA) who advise our PSOs.
-If you are concerned that a child or adult has been harmed or may be at risk of harm please contact the DSA.
-If you have immediate concerns about the safety of someone, please contact the police and Surrey Children's or Adults Services.
+If you are concerned that a child or adult has been harmed or may be at risk of harm please contact the Diocese of Guildford Safeguarding Team.
+If you have immediate concerns about the safety of someone, please contact the Police and/or Surrey Children's or Adults Services.